maybebyte/anthesis/why-openbsd.md

 - Dislike reading/are unwilling to learn.
 - Prioritize performance above all else.
-- Desire a powerful filesystem like ZFS (Z File System).
+- Desire a powerful filesystem like Z File System (ZFS).
 - Want all the latest features.
 - Need every task or detail to be abstracted away graphically.
 - Want it to work like `$PREVIOUS_OS`.